 In the context of shareholders’ agreements for private limited companies, the question of quantifying the loss can be difficult.
 Where there is no ready market for the shares the loss suffered by a shareholder as a result of another shareholder’s failure to perform under the agreement may be difficult to calculate, assuming in the first place that loss of share value is the correct way to test lost expectation.

-Another method is specific performance which is a remedy that can only be awarded by a court order and it requires the party in breach to perform as specified by the terms of the contract.
-Specific performance is an equitable remedy which is only awarded at the discretion of the court.
+Another method is a specific performance which is a remedy that can only be awarded by court order and it requires the party in breach to perform as specified by the terms of the contract.
+Specific performance is an equitable remedy that is only awarded at the discretion of the court.

 Under the standard rules of contract law, any party to the shareholders’ agreement may, if no provision is made in the agreement to resolve disputes, seek a declaration, damages, an injunction or order for specific performance to stop other parties to the agreement acting contrary to its terms.
 The effect of an injunction may however indirectly fetter the company’s ability to exercise its statutory right to alter its articles, capital, structure or any other similarly protected provision.